nedbat/pyhurry/basics.rst

 ============

 In Python, block structure is indicated entirely by indentation: white space matters!
 No braces, no begin/end.
-This is unconventional and controversial, but you get used to it.
-For example, a simple function definition looks like
+This is unconventional and can be disconcerting at first, but you get used to it.

-this:
+For example, a simple function definition looks like this:

 .. code-block:: python
     :linenos: